 Try 12 minutes reading + 3 minutes notes.
 Apply one idea the same day to lock it in.

-Themes include API Economy, Data Monetization, High Performance Visualization, ChatGPT, Software Architecture, plus context from love, margaret, antidote, life.
+Themes include API Economy, Data Monetization, High Performance Visualization, ChatGPT, Software Architecture, plus context from life, love, three, meaning.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.